jackyang25/self-care-agent/README.md

 # Login with: jack.yang@gatesfoundation.org
 ```

 > **Note:** All services run in Docker containers.
 No local Python or PostgreSQL setup required.
+Just be sure to have an IDE! :)

 <details>
 <summary><b>Optional: LangSmith Integration for Observability</b></summary>